 “No, please,” Siri said, edging forward.
 She reached her hand forward and touched his arm.

 The God King paused.
 So did she.
 She immediately pulled her hand back.
 “I didn’t mean to look so disgusted,” Siri said in her whispered voice.
-“That wasn’t because of. . .what you showed me.
+“That wasn’t because of. . .your mouth.
 It was because I was thinking about why it must have been done to you.”

 The God King paused, then slowly seated himself again.
 He held himself back far enough that they were not touching, and she did not reach for him again.
 However, he did carefully--almost reverently--put his book back down on the bed.
 He opened to the first page again, then looked at her, his eyes pleading.